New Zealand king shag

 Schuckard, R. 2006.
 Population status of the New Zealand king shag (Leucocarbo carunculatus).
 Notornis 53: 297-307.

 Taylor, G. 2000.
 Action plan for seabird conservation in New Zealand.
 Part A: threatened seabirds.
 Threatened Species Occasional Publication No.9.
-Department of Conservation.
-New Zealand.
+Department of Conservation, Wellington.

 New Zealand king shag